Our Guide to Getting Gigs as a DJ

 So should you sign up and join a DJ agency?
 Yes, most definitely.
 Be aware that the old style of agent will only be interested in you if you're a big name.
 At the end of the day, they earn a percentage of your gig fees.
 So you will need to have demand there for them to show interest.
 But you do have the new style of agency available to you.

 One like ours will promote your for bookings online and you don't have to be a household name.
 We get all of our bookings through high quality online marketing.
 When I was still DJing 10 years ago it helped me get lots of gigs abroad.
 I first started an online agency back in around 2001 and it got me 100's of sets.
 So if you can find a really good online booking agent like ours, that will really help.
+Another option would be using a site like DJ Jobs as they post quite a few good looking adverts.
+So it may be worth checking them out.

 I would like to point one thing out.
 An agency is not a miracle worker.
 In order to get gigs as a DJ you're going to need to have a good profile.
 A well written bio, top mixes and amazing photos.
 If you do not have all of those yet, work on your image and promotion first.
 Because no agency will be able to help you get gigs otherwise.